I’ve avoided this craze for quite some time. But, with needing to hit #MacroGoals, one must challenge oneself to try new things!

 Directions

-- In a medium container (or you can use cling wrap), mix together 1/2 cup unsweetened almond milk, 1/4 cup plain nonfat Greek yogurt, 1 Tbsp chia seeds, 1 Tbsp pure maple syrup, and 1/4 tsp pure vanilla extract until well-combined.
+- In a medium container, mix together 1/2 cup unsweetened almond milk and 1/4 cup plain nonfat Greek yogurt, until well-combined.

 - Seal container with lid (or use cling wrap).